 The strategic goals and objectives of the programme must be expressed in this section.
-The use of non-financial data in the Estimates of Provincial Revenue and Expenditures should be limited as detailed non-financial data is available in the Annual Performance Plans.
+The use of non-financial data in the EPRE should be limited as detailed non-financial data is available in the Annual Performance Plans.
 A cross reference to the Annual Performance Plan is recommended for more detail on non-financial data to eliminate duplication of performance information.

 However, should a department still prefer to express the full complement of performance indicators they have the prerogative to do so.
-In this case, the same set of standardised sectoral performance measures and provincial specific performance measures which are reflected in the APP should be reflected in the Estimates of Provincial Revenue and Expenditure.
+In this case, the same set of standardised sectoral performance measures and provincial specific performance measures which are reflected in the APP should be reflected in the EPRE.

 Those departments who prefer to disclose the full set of performance indicators must ensure that it is reflected under the applicable programme/sub-programme to ensure the logical flow of information within each vote.
-Further to this, departments within a province should decide on the route to take in terms of whether or not there will be a provision of performance indicators.
-The crucial issue is to ensure that there is uniformity or consistency across all the votes in this regard.
+Further to this, departments within a province should decide on the route to take in terms of whether there will be a provision of performance indicators or not.
+The crucial issue is to ensure that there is uniformity and consistency across all the votes in this regard.